 Restoring the Database to Test the Backup

 You need to have an instance of SQL Server installed on the backup server and have a LUN on your backup server to restore the databases to it (it should be big enough to hold all the files of your largest database).
-RAID 0 is an acceptable compromise between performance and costs and availability, because only temporary data is stored there, which can be easily restored if required.
+RAID 0 is an acceptable compromise between performance, costs, and availability, because only temporary data is stored there, which can be easily restored if required.
 RAID 1/0 is also an option, if you can afford it.

 Here is a basic layout of the backup server file system.